-Banned, Ozone-Depleting Chemical Is Still Being Produced Somewhere, Scientists Say
+Banned Ozone-Depleting Chemical Is Still Being Produced Somewhere, Scientists Say

 But scientists realized the chemicals were harming the ozone layer, which filters out harmful UV rays that can increase the risk of skin cancer (and, if left unchecked, would interfere with agriculture and ecosystems).
 So in the late 1980s, the world agreed to phase out the use of the chemicals, including CFC-11.

 Some CFC-11 still exists in insulation and older appliances, according to the researchers.
-But new production was supposed to have stopped as of 2010.
+But production was supposed to have stopped as of 2010.
 That means the amount of CFC-11 in the atmosphere should be declining more and more each year, allowing the ozone layer to replenish.

 But the rate of reduction is slowing, which doesn't fit with expectations.
 The scientists analyzed measurements from 12 different sites and concluded that CFC-11 emissions started to increase after 2012, two years after production of the chemical was reportedly at zero.